MuhammadFauziHanif/widya-nextjs/README.md

 This application is styled using Tailwind CSS and the HyperUI library.
 You can customize the styles by modifying the Tailwind CSS configuration files and HyperUI components as needed.

+## Responsive Design

+This Next.js frontend application is built with a responsive design in mind.
+It adapts gracefully to different screen sizes and devices, ensuring a consistent and user-friendly experience whether you're accessing it from a desktop, tablet, or mobile device.

 ## Acknowledgment and Credit

 Images used in this application are sourced from the [Karir section](https://widyawicara.com/karir/) of the [Widya Wicara website](https://www.widyawicara.com/).
 We acknowledge and credit Widya Wicara as the copyright owner of these images.